Updated April 2026

-A complete guide to insurance for Airbnb, Bookabach, and short-term rental hosts in NZ.
-Learn why standard home insurance may not cover you, what AirCover actually provides, and how to properly protect your property and yourself.
+A complete guide to insurance for Airbnb and short-term rental hosts in Australia.
+Learn why standard home insurance may leave you exposed, what AirCover actually provides, and how to properly protect your property and yourself as a host.

 Highest Rated Featured Provider